 All of these symptoms occur during periods of intense anxiety.
 They're actually symptoms of hyperventilation as well, which often occurs in those with panic attacks.
 So while in rare cases it's possible to experience some of these symptoms as a result of your hypertension, it tends to be fairly uncommon, and in general hypertension simply follows anxiety.

 Hypertension Fears Causing Anxiety

 It's also important to note that fear of hypertension can also lead to the development of an anxiety disorder and the overall fear of anxiety.
-Those that check their blood pressure regularly are extremely prone to this.
-Blood pressure changes throughout the day, and those that are always checking their blood pressure are bound to find several time periods where their blood pressure is high.
+Those who check their blood pressure regularly are extremely prone to this.
+Blood pressure changes throughout the day, and those who are always checking their blood pressure are bound to find several time periods where their blood pressure is high.

 Similarly, those that have high blood pressure already may be more prone to panic attacks, because they have anxiety that their blood pressure might cause them health problems.
 Any change in the way their heart feels and their anxiety spikes dramatically, possibly leading to further high blood pressure and severe anxiety.

 In both of these cases, hypertension is causing anxiety, but more in a secondary manner.
 Hypertension itself isn't causing anxiety, but worries about hypertension are.

 Hypertension can be very serious, so start by talking to your doctor.
 Take their recommendations seriously and do everything that they tell you.
 Your doctor is the only one that can diagnose hypertension, as well as the cause of your hypertension, and give you more information on what you can do to control it.